Tudmotu/solidity-hashmap/README.md

 [![npm](https://img.shields.io/npm/v/solidity-hashmap)](https://www.npmjs.com/package/solidity-hashmap)

-Solidity famously lacks complex data-structures such as HashMaps, LinkedLists, etc. This is a true HashMap implementation for Solidity.
+Solidity famously lacks complex data-structures such as HashMaps, LinkedLists, etc. `solidity-hashmap` is a true HashMap implementation for Solidity.

-If you've ever wished you could use a simple key/value structure that lets you iterate over keys, find values, etc, this is for you.

 This library is an attempt at implementing a true, efficient HashMap data-structure in Solidity which includes all the familiar API methods you'd